 Carole Eder is certified with the Yoga Association of Alberta and has been teaching since 1995.
 A student of yoga for 25 years, she has studied regularly with national and international senior level teachers.
 She has dedicated her practice and teaching for the last 12 years to Iyengar yoga.
 In 2001 and 2008 she participated in the IYAC conferences with Geeta S. Iyengar.
 She has attended public classes at the Iyengar Institute in Pune, India in 2007 and 2012.
 She is also a full-time registered massage therapist with a background in therapeutic and rehabilitative therapies and has a life long interest in dance and the art of movement.

 Samantha has been studying Iyengar Yoga for almost 20 years.
-She is certified at the Intermediate Junior 3 level, a member of the Iyengar Yoga Teacher Training Team in Calgary and an assessor-in-training for IYAC.
+She is certified at the Senior 1 level.
 In addition to weekly classes she leads workshops in Alberta and BC and co-teaches retreats in Mexico with Frema.
 After spending time in the prairies of southern Alberta and in the mountains of BC, she is now thrilled to be teaching in Edmonton effective September 2016.